- Author, Ron Ketterling

 What is Industry 4.0?

 Industry 4.0 is the fourth wave of the industrial revolution in the United States.
-Industry 1.0 was ushered in by mechanization, while 2.0 brought us mass production.
+First was Industry 1.0, ushered in by mechanization, while 2.0 brought us mass production.
 Industry 3.0 took over when computerization entered manufacturing.
 In Industry 4.0, computers and automation come together in completely new ways, using robotics, machine learning, and manufacturing software to control manufacturing through autonomous machine decisions.

-According to Forbes, in order for a manufacturer to be considered 4.0, it must include the following:
+According to Forbes, the following must be in order for a manufacturer to be considered 4.0:

 - Interoperability: Machines, devices, sensors, and people must all connect and communicate with each other.